misaelo2/Ansible/README.md

 Steps

+0. Put your own Openstack-key in "hot.yml" key zone

 1.  launch the stack in your Openstack project via "hot.yml"

 2. replace in "hosts.ini" the ip's that appear for the floating ip thats nova assign to your machines